ppanchal97/compsci/cs50/notes.md

 - The `main` function and custom data types defined using `typedef` are normally declared at top of the file for better readability.

 **Loops**
+- For loops are used to repeat logic until a given condition evaluates to false.
+They can also be used to repeat logic n number of times.
 - While loops are used to execute logic until a condition evaluates to true.
-- For loops are used to repeat logic a finite number of times.

 **Integer Overflow & Underflow**
 - Signed `int`s can store values between 2 billion and. -2 billion on a 32 bit machine.